 Bienvenido al siguiente nivel de Google Translate – You might probably wonder what in the world does this gibberish language meant and most of you might have already solved the mystery with Google Translator in a few simple clicks.
 If you’re a frequent traveler to unknown lands and the new environment alone is too heavy to digest, you’d definitely stumble while communicating with other people.
-Google Translate is a real life saver in situations like these where you’re struck in a world with alien language and you’re quite puzzled what the other person just said to you.
-However, none of the translation apps in the market were perfectly suitable to sustain the real time situations fluently.
+Google Translate is a real lifesaver in situations like these where you’re stuck in a world with an alien language and you’re quite puzzled what the other person just said to you.
+However, none of the translation apps in the market were perfectly suitable to sustain the real-time situations fluently.

-Being a great fan of Marvel, I always wonder if it would be possible to have an ultimate translator service like the one Jarvis had in Iron man franchise (I know Jarvis had much more capabilities than translation).
-Many of you might have tried tons of translation apps but eventually might have fallen in despair but the latest Google translate update announcement might cheer you up a bit after seeing some amazing new features.
-The update seems to have some great features which implements voice translation in real-time.
+Being a great fan of Marvel, I always wonder if it would be possible to have an ultimate translator service as the one Jarvis had in Iron man franchise (I know Jarvis had much more capabilities than a translation).
+Many of you might have tried tons of translation apps but eventually might have fallen in despair but the latest Google Translate update announcement might cheer you up a bit after seeing some amazing new features.
+The update seems to have some great features which implement voice translation in real-time.

 In the past couple of days, we’ve been hearing random rumors regarding Google announcing some advance speech translation tool.
 Bringing the buzz to reality, Google had just announced the new update to Google translate service for iOS and Android platforms which brings pretty good features like word lens and conversations.
 The new update brings an instant translation of languages using the camera module, so no more geeky radar which scans the text for minutes to give the output.
 The translation will be instant, just like you’re seeing an alien language through some magical lens on your device.